feathersjs-ecosystem/feathers-authentication-popups/README.md

 This package includes a few useful tools for implementing popup-based OAuth login flows.
 It contains utility functions for the browser and middleware for the server.

-Please refer to the [feathers-authentication-popups documentation](http://docs.feathersjs.com/) for more details.

 ## Using the Client Utils
 There are two client utilities: one to assist with opening popups, and another to assist in cross-window communication.